Michelle Obama ‘Never Fully Took To The Scrutiny’ As First Lady, President Reveals In ’60 Minutes’ Interview

 — AM Joy w/Joy Reid (@amjoyshow) January 16, 2017

 Michelle Obama is ready to move out of the White House and doesn’t plan on running for president, as many would like to see.
-It’s not something she aspires to do and is relieved to move on from the public life she’s held the past eight years as America’s first lady.
+It’s not something she aspires to do and is relieved to move on from the public life she’s held over the past eight years as America’s first lady.
 She’s endured her share of merciless criticism and hateful attacks.

 According to the Washington Post, Michelle Obama is “quietly planning her next act.”
-In the piece, Michelle’s longtime aide, Melissa Winter, said the outgoing first lady will take a long break and emphasizes that it’s important she reach a point of boredom before moving onto the next project.
+In the piece, Michelle’s longtime aide Melissa Winter said the outgoing first lady will take a long break and emphasizes that it’s important she reach a point of boredom before moving onto the next project.
 It’s already been reported that Michelle Obama will write a memoir worth millions of dollars.

 [Featured Image by Chip Somodevilla/Getty Images]